 The Strand boasts a strong web of roadways – and plans are on the drawing board for even more modern thoroughfares.
 A proposed Interstate 73 corridor would create a direct route for visitors to the Grand Strand from states throughout the upper Midwest and Northeast.

 Myrtle Beach is among the nation’s fastest growing communities.
 It’s no surprise then that Myrtle Beach International Airport is experiencing tremendous growth.
-More than 800,000 people are forecast to fly in and out of Myrtle Beach on seven-plus airlines.
+More than 800,000 people are forecast to fly in and out of Myrtle Beach on ten-plus airlines.
 The airport serves travelers across the country with service to destinations that include Atlanta, New York, Chicago, Philadelphia, Washington and more.
 For a list of non-stop destinations, carriers and other information, visit FlyMyrtleBeach.com.
 The Myrtle Beach International Airport also offers service for private companies.

 Within the last decade, new roads have been created to ease congestion caused by the growing influx of visitors – and residents.
 Once you’ve arrived, you won’t need to fret much about reaching your destination because the Grand Strand's new network of roads makes traveling throughout the Myrtle Beach area much less a hassle than it once was

 The 28-mile Veterans Highway (SC 22) is a four-lane road that links US 501 west of Conway and US 17 north of Myrtle Beach.
 The Carolina Bays Parkway (SC 31) runs from SC 9 to US 544; eventually it will extend to US 17 south of Myrtle Beach.